 35. NBC Logo Colors

-Here are an enjoyable, fun, and iconic logo color scheme from a news network, of all places.
+Here is the enjoyable, fun, and iconic NBC logo color scheme from a news network, of all places.
 The peacock logo was meant to introduce their viewers to color TV, hence all the colors on the spectrum being present.

 If you’re designing a company logo, consider how its logo color combination could represent a service, product, or business mission – like what NBC did.

 Best Buy has been around for decades, and over time they have rebranded their logo to a flatter and more modern design.